-- MAKE-AHEAD MARINADE: This recipe is ideal for meal prepping.
-Just assemble the mixture up to 3 days in advance and refrigerate.
+- You can make the marinade in advance.
+It’s so ideal for meal prepping.
+Just assemble the mixture and refrigerate for up to 3 days.

-- Mexican Limes: The same as Key limes.
-In Mexico they’re referred to as “lemons.”
+- Lime Juice: We squeeze the juice from Mexican limes (the same as Key limes).
+In Mexico limes are called “lemons.”
 At the market look for small round limes with smooth skins.
-But if they’re not available, use regular limes instead – they’re darker, oblong in shape with rougher skins.
-Note: if you live close to a Mexican mercado, Mexican limes are readily available in the produce section.
+But if they’re not available, use regular limes instead.
+They’re oblong with rougher skins.

-- Fresh Oregano: A favorite ingredient for Mexican chicken marinades.
+- Fresh Oregano: A favorite ingredient for grilled chicken marinades in Mexico.
 It has a warm aromatic taste with sweet and sour notes that pairs well with poultry.
-If you don’t have fresh oregano, use dried instead.
+If no fresh oregano, use dried instead.

 - Sea Salt: This seasoning enhances the flavors of the other ingredients while tenderizing the poultry by breaking down proteins.
 Feel free to adjust the amount of salt according to taste.